 How to Analyze the Data from Reading Leveling

-After your students have completed the leveling assessments, view student data on the Insights tab.
+Once students have completed their Reading Leveling assessment, you can view student data on the Reports page.

 ThinkCERCA’s leveling assessments provide two kinds of data about student performance: